AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 >
 >The AI Assistant for Adobe Experience Platform is currently in Alpha.
 The feature and documentation are subject to change.

-The AI Assistant for Adobe Experience Platform is a UI feature that you can use to navigate and understand Experience Platform and Real-Time Customer Data Platform concepts.
+The AI Assistant for Adobe Experience Platform is a UI feature that you can use to navigate and understand Experience Platform and Real-Time Customer Data Platform concepts, and usage information about your objects.

 You can query the AI Assistant for information such as:

 * Guidance on how to perform tasks pertaining to data and audiences.
 * Statuses and metrics of the existing data objects in your organization.
-* Use case examples and nuances to better understand your data objects, such as segments, schemas, datasets, attributes, and destinations.
+* Use case examples and nuances to better understand your data objects, including attributes, datasets, destinations, schemas, segments, and sources.

 This document provides information on how you can access and use the AI Assistant to ask questions and receive answers about Experience Platform and Real-Time CDP concepts.